-Around evening’s twilight, four or five Wood Thrushes would quietly congregate at the fountain after all the other bird species had left.
-At first, just a bold and curious few came.
-They did not scatter or even flinch when the flash went off.
+Around evening’s twilight, four or five Wood Thrushes quietly congregated at the fountain after all the other bird species had left.
+At first, only one or two bold and curious birds came.
 I could see a few more of their wary companions hiding in the dimness beyond the fountain.
-It was a thrill to watch and photograph them.
+Light was quickly declining.

 Metering and Managing the Light

 They came in the near darkness, so that’s how I had to manage exposure.
 I switched the camera’s light meter mode from “Evaluative” to “Partial”.
 Metering modes tell the camera system WHERE in the scene to meter the reflected light.
 If you change the metering mode from “evaluative” (total scene) to “partial” (approx 6-10% of the area) or “spot” (approx 2.5% or less of the area), the light meter will narrow the area it takes into account when metering and possibly use different algorithms to read the reflected light.
 (NOTE: The histogram is a reliable way to see how the light meter is balancing the light coming into the lens.)

 It’s always a challenge to control the light intensity of the flash and properly expose the subject (and not the background) especially when there’s so little ambient light to help out.
 The background area was so dark as to be indiscernible.
 The camera was set to Manual Mode and the flash (with fresnel flash extender) to E-TTL II so that the camera would automatically calculate the burst needed based on the exposure settings I chose.
 I toned down this burst by setting the flash exposure compensation (FEC) to -2/3.
 It turned out to be a good place to start.
 (NOTE: Often the sudden flash blast will disturb wary birds, but the thrushes did not scatter or even flinch when the flash went off.)